jamesleary/prime-solo-mongo/README.md

+## Description
+This project is a solo Challenge from Prime University testing our ability to create http routes that connected to a mongo database.

+## Tech Used
+* Node.js
+* MongoDb
+* AngularJS

 Open mongo shell
-[] Type use antares to create your database (or use an existing database) GitHub repo
+- [x] Type use antares to create your database (or use an existing database) GitHub repo

 Create a GitHub repo named “prime-solo-mongo”.
-[x]Create a file called “mongo.txt”.
+- [x]Create a file called “mongo.txt”.
 You will store your responses to the exercise questions here.

 For each of the following questions